 If You’re Going to Bow, Bow Low – | Review Score – 4.5/5

-With the Hop Wei and Long Zii gangs on the brink of war, Ah Sahm arrives on the shores of New York, determined to find his sister Mai Ling.
+With the Hop Wei and Long Zii gangs on the brink of war, Ah Sahm arrives on the shores of San Francisco, determined to find his sister Mai Ling.
 Unbeknownst to him, she’s mixed up with the Long Zii while Ah Sahm himself is recruited to the Hop Wei following some impressive fighting at the dock.
 From here, the story sees the two gangs dancing around the prospect of war until a catalyst for the drama causes all hell to break loose.
 While the Chinese are at one another’s throats, a volatile wild card appears in the form of Leary and his Irish gang, angry at the Irish jobs being given to the migrant Chinese.
 Stitched together with political scheming, crooked cops and plenty of action, Warrior remains highly enjoyable throughout its 10 episodes.

 Honouring the memory of Bruce Lee, Warrior has some great fights dotted throughout its run-time.
 From a Western-inspired brawl in a bar (which is easily the stand-out episode here) to an all-out brawl between the two gangs, Warrior keeps things interesting with a variety of different fights.
 Warrior also does a great job subverting expectations too, with one fight in particular causing the balance of power to shift in a surprising direction.
 The choreography is fantastic throughout these segments which helps and at times would certainly give some martial arts films a run for their money.